Stomach Pain During Pregnancy

 - When to Consult a Doctor

 Stomach pain during pregnancy is normal, but it can be scary.
 As a pregnant woman’s body changes to accommodate her growing baby, it is normal to experience abdominal pain during this time.
 There are many harmless causes of abdominal pain during pregnancy, but sometimes these causes can be serious.
-Sometimes, stomach pain could be an indication of pregnancy-related complications, which require immediate medical intervention.
+Sometimes, stomach pain could indicate pregnancy-related complications, which require immediate medical intervention.
 Read on to understand the symptoms and causes of severe abdominal pain in pregnancy.

 Is it Normal to Experience Abdominal Pain While Pregnant?